watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

 In this task you will use `git` to copy the lab content to your cloud shell so that the lab starter files will be available.

+> **Note**: If you don't have cloud shell available, refer back to Task 1: Setup Azure Cloud Shell.

 1. Type the following command and press `<ENTER>`:

    ```bash